YinJC/uk-tex-faq/FAQ-floatpages.md

----
-layout: page
-title: Floats on their own on float pages
+# Floats on their own on float pages
----

 It's sometimes necessary to force a float to live on a page by itself.
 (It's sometimes even necessary for _every_ float to live on a